ordina-jworks/ordina-jworks.github.io/_posts/2019-02-16-ddd-europe.md

 * Eventual consistency

 By applying Eventual Consistency you update one aggregate in one transaction and the other in a different transaction.
-This means that the system will be in an incosistent state for a short time, but eventually it will be consistent.
+This means that the system will be in an inconsistent state for a short time, but eventually it will be consistent.

 After that, Bernd explains different strategies how to implement this eventual consistency with an example.